 This winter salad recipe makes two side salads or one entree salad.
 It can be doubled or quadrupled if serving a group.

-More Easy Salad and Dressing Recipes to Try:
+More Easy Dressing and Salad Recipes to Try

 - Red Grape Jicama Walnut Salad with Mango-Jalapeno Poppy Seed Dressing